Fire and rescue services

 Bogus dating schemes

-Scammers use these schemes to defraud and threaten the lives of Australians.
+Scammers in West Africa operate fake online friendship, dating and marriage schemes to defraud and threaten foreigners.
 They do this by targeting Australians and other foreigners on internet dating sites or chat rooms.
-They may pose as a prospective friend or spouse.
+They may pose as a prospective friend or partner or display a completely false identity.

-In other cases, foreigners are lured to Africa to meet their prospective friend or marriage partner.
+In other cases, foreigners are lured to Africa to meet their prospective friend or partner.
 Once in Africa, they may become the victim of kidnapping, assault, robbery or extortion.

 The dry season is from November to April.
 Temperatures may be higher than 40°C for multiple days, especially in the north.